Last updated

 This country guide is for informational purposes only and should not be construed as legal advice.
 The content of this guide contains general information, and although we update this guide regularly, it may not reflect current legal developments.
 Lano Software GmbH disclaims any liability for any actions you take or refrain from taking based on the content contained in this country guide.

-Before they can start processing payroll, employers need to register with the Territorial Labor Chamber to add their new hires to the General Registry of Employees which stores employment information (i.e. the employee’s individual employment contract) regarding every employee hired in Romania.
-The registration is done electronically.
-Employers can either name an official representative (i.e. individual person) or instruct a registered service provider to submit the relevant information.
-The deadline is the last day prior to the employee’s official starting date at the company.
+Before they can start processing payroll, employers need to register with the Territorial Labor Inspectorate (Inspectoratul Teritorial de Muncă, ITM) to add their new hires to the Revisal – the electronic General Registry of Employees, which stores key employment information, including each employee’s individual employment contract.
+This registration must be done electronically.
+Employers can either appoint an authorized individual or engage a registered payroll or employment service provider to submit the required data.
+The deadline for submission is no later than one day before the employee’s official start date.

 Get expert guidance from the Lano team to find the best payroll setup for your business.